 - When you feel your baby start to suck on the bottle again, tip the bottle to fill the teat in the same way as before.

-- Remember that baby do not always have to finish the bottle at every feeding and you should follow your baby’s cues.
+- Remember that babies do not always have to finish the bottle at every feeding and you should follow your baby’s cues.

 - Not switching sides occasionally – not doing this during feedings may cause your baby to develop a preference for one side while you nurse him, making it hard for you when you want to breastfeed on a different side.
 With each feed, try to alternate sides so it does not occur.

-- Forgetting to take breaks between sucks – forgetting to pause at intervals would not give your baby a chance to breathe, making it more likely for spit-ups.
+- Forgetting to take breaks between sucks – forgetting to pause at intervals would not give your baby a chance to breathe, making it more likely for spit-ups to happen.
 Even if you feel him tugging at the bottle as you try to pull away, gently remove the teat from your child’s mouth for a breather.

-Paced bottle feeding is a great way to feed your baby healthily without him overeating.
-You will be able to have more peaceful feeding times with less crying and stomachaches as you take it slow and steady.
-You will be able to combine bottle feeding expressed breast milk with direct latching seamlessly.
+Paced bottle feeding is a great way to feed your baby healthily without them overeating.
+You will be able to have more peaceful feeding times with less crying and stomach aches as you take it slow and steady.
+You will also be able to combine bottle feeding expressed breast milk with direct latching seamlessly.

-If you’re looking for a milk feeding bottle in Singapore, our Hegen PCTOTM 60ml/ oz feeding bottle comes with an extra slow flow teat to mimic a breastfeeding pace closely, allowing your baby to learn the skills of suckling.
-Our patented no screw thread closure, Press-To-Close Twist-To-OpenTM (PCTOTM) innovation, allows the feeding teat to be pressed on and twisted off conveniently with zero spillage.
-Switch it out to a storage container or pump into it directly by changing it into a storage lid or flange so you can Express, Store and Feed all in a single bottle.
+If you’re looking for a milk feeding bottle in Singapore, look no further.
+Our Hegen PCTOTM 60ml/oz feeding bottle comes with an extra slow flow teat to mimic a breastfeeding pace closely, allowing your newborn to learn the skills of suckling.
+Furthermore, our patented no screw thread closure, Press-To-Close Twist-To-OpenTM (PCTOTM) innovation, allows the feeding teat to be pressed on and twisted off conveniently with zero spillage.
+Switch it out to a storage container or pump into it directly by changing it into a storage lid or flange so you can express, store and feed all in a single bottle.

-Find out more about our line of baby products and purchase your own Hegen feeding bottle from Singapore on our website today.
+Find out more about our line of baby products and purchase your own Hegen feeding bottle for your newborn on our website today.